 And if you’re looking for some good pizza crust recipes, this guide on How to Make a Yeast-Free Pizza Crust is handy.
 We also love this Potato Pizza Crust, and this recipe for gluten-free Homemade Pizza Crust.

 So there you have it!
 Your ultimate go-to guide for all things vegan baking.
-Remember, If you’re interested in finding more scrumptious vegan recipes, then we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!